 Martin was one of the leading MPs to successfully promote the routine microchipping of dogs, now a cheap and easy technology that will identify many of the 100,000 dogs dumped and lost each year in the UK.
 The coalition government has agreed to make this compulsory from April 2016.
 It will also help local authorities, charities like Cheltenham Animal Shelter and the police to correctly identify the owners of dangerous dogs and take firmer action and rehome the dogs more easily.
 Martin also supported moves in Parliament to extend restrictions on the docking of puppies’ tails.
 Locally, he has been a friend of Cheltenham Animal Shelter and particularly its innovative Halt project which helps humans as well as animals.
-Martin has also pressed for reform of dangerous dogs legislation which has now begun to shift the emphasis away from a list of obscure breeds - often difficult to identify - towards a focus on dangerous behaviour and the poor ownership that causes it.
+Martin also pressed for reform of dangerous dogs legislation which has now begun to shift the emphasis away from a list of obscure breeds - often difficult to identify - towards a focus on dangerous behaviour and the poor ownership that causes it.

-Martin has strongly backed the international ban on whaling and met with the Japanese ambassador as part of the campaign to persuade Japan to drop its remaining hunting of these intelligent mammals in the name of ‘research’.
-He has tabled motions in Parliament criticising Canada’s seal hunt and calling for a Europe-wide ban on commercial seal products.
+Martin strongly backed the international ban on whaling and met with the Japanese ambassador as part of the campaign to persuade Japan to drop its remaining hunting of these intelligent mammals in the name of ‘research’.
+He tabled motions in Parliament criticising Canada’s seal hunt and calling for a Europe-wide ban on commercial seal products.